 A 20 MHz NON_HT, HT_MF, HT_GF, VHT PPDU or HE PPDU detected in the secondary 20 MHz channel at or above max(–72 dBm, OBSS_PDlevel) with >90% probability within a period aCCAMidTime (see 27.4.4 (HE PHY)).

-If dot11HECCAIndicationMode(#20501) is equal to 0 (singleelement), the PHY shall issue a PHY-CCA.indication(BUSY, {secondary40}) primitive if the conditions for issuing a PHY-CCA.indication(BUSY, {primary}) and PHY-CCA.indication(BUSY, {secondary}) primitive are not present and one of the following conditions are present in an otherwise idle 80 MHz, 160 MHz, or 80+80 MHz operating channel width:
+The PHY shall issue a PHY-CCA.indication(BUSY, {secondary40}, per20bitmap) primitive if the conditions for issuing a PHY-CCA.indication(BUSY, {primary}, per20bitmap) and PHY-CCA.indication(BUSY, {secondary}, per20bitmap) primitive are not present and one of the following conditions are present in an otherwise idle 80 MHz, 160 MHz, or 80+80 MHz operating channel width:

-Any signal within the secondary 40 MHz channel at or above a threshold of –59 dBm within a period of aCCATime after the signal arrives at the receiver’s antenna(s); then the PHY shall not issue a PHY-CCA.indication(BUSY, {secondary80}) primitive or PHY-CCA.indication(IDLE) primitive while the threshold continues to be exceeded.
+Any signal within the secondary 40 MHz channel at or above a threshold of –59 dBm within a period of aCCATime after the signal arrives at the receiver’s antenna(s); then the PHY shall not issue a PHY-CCA.indication(BUSY, {secondary80}, per20bitmap) primitive or PHY-CCA.indication(IDLE) primitive while the threshold continues to be exceeded.